Hathoric pier-capital

 myminifactory

-This is one of the approximately 15 Hathoric capitals, pier-capitals or stelae which have been discovered at Amathous.
-They are dated between 6th and the beginning of the 5th century BC and are associated with the worship of the "Cypriot Goddess".
-It is type inspired by prototypes from Egyptian goddess Hathor.
-The characteristic head of the goddess is emerging from an umbel of papyrus and is wearing a wig ending in a curl on each side (in this example they are missing)the head is crowned with a model sanctuary (naiskos), framed by a pair of double volutes, and a winged solar disc above.
-From the interior of the shrine emerges the sacred serpent, the uraeus, an apotropaic symbol of a royal power.
+This is one of approximately 15 Hathoric capitals, pier-capitals or stelae found at Amathous.
+Dated between the 6th and early 5th century BC, they are linked to worship of the "Cypriot Goddess."
+The design draws inspiration from Egyptian goddess Hathor prototypes.
+A characteristic head of the goddess protrudes from an umbel of papyrus and sports a wig ending in curls on each side - although these are missing here - with the head crowned by a miniature sanctuary (naiskos), flanked by a pair of double spirals, and topped by a winged solar disc.
+Emerging from within the shrine is the sacred serpent, the uraeus, an apotropaic symbol of royal authority.

 Download Model from myminifactory